roufy235/Multive/README.md

 ## Quickstart guide

-You can create a new project by running the following command:
+You can create a new project by running this command:
 ```bash
 $ composer create-project roufy235/multive
 ```